Student Charter 2024/25

 Application

-This Student Charter applies to all students who enrol onto a programme of study in 2023/24.
+This Student Charter applies to all students enrolled on a programme of study during academic year 2024/25.

 Student Protection Statement